Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex II: A Tight Result: The proof of Lemma

-So all that remains is to prove Lemma~\ref{theotherlemma}.
 The idea of the proof is to first reserve a random set $S\subseteq V(G)$ for later use.
 Then, we embed into $G-S$ a very small subtree $T^*$ of the tree $T$ we wish to embed.
 Actually, we will only embed $T^*-L$, having chosen a subset $L\subseteq V(T^*)$ of some low degree vertices (either leaves or vertices of degree 2).
 The vertices from $L$ will be left out of the embedding for now, as they will only be embedded at the very end.

 The set $L$ is slightly larger than the set $S$.
 This gives us some free space when we embed $T-T^*$, which will be useful.
 In fact, this freedom makes it possible for us to use a lemma from~\cite{brucemaya1} (stated as Lemma~\ref{maya1} in the present paper) for embedding $T-T^*$, unless the graph $G$ has a very special structure, in which case an ad-hoc embedding is provided by Lemma~\ref{maya2}.
 After this, there is a small leftover set of vertices of~$G$, which, together with the set $S$, serves for embedding the vertices from $L$, by using an absorption argument.